cosc-404-2022/lab9/README.md

 ### User Interface

 Once you login, the main user interface has links to your databases, worksheets, and dashboards.
 A **database** contains data stored on Snowflake.
 Note that each database may have multiple schemas (grouping of tables).
 For example, the sample TPC-H database is available as `snowflake_sample_data`.
-There are multiple scale factors (SF) for different sizes data.
+There are multiple scale factors (SF) for different database sizes.
 You can learn how to write queries using this sample data.
 Details on [using the sample data sets are available](https://docs.snowflake.com/en/user-guide/sample-data.html).

 ![Snowflake main user interface](img/snowflake_main_ui.png)

 A **warehouse** is required to perform any operations on data.
 The list of warehouses is accessible under **Compute** then **Warehouses**.
 Trial accounts usually come with a created warehouse called **TESTWH**.
-However, if there are no warehouses defined, you can create one by clicing on the **+ Warehouse** button and then filling out the information.
+However, if there are no warehouses defined, you can create one by clicking on the **+ Warehouse** button and then filling out the information.
 Use a **X-Small** warehouse to avoid using up a lot of your free credits.

 ![Snowflake create warehouse](img/snowflake_create_warehouse.png)